 How to Make Pie Crust Step-by-Step

 Now that you know the ingredients that you’ll need, you just need to learn how to go about making pie crusts.
-You might be familiar with how to make pie crusts with a food processor, but this will teach you how to get the job done without one.
+You might be familiar with how to make them with a food processor, but this will teach you how to get the job done without one.

 This isn’t really that hard to do, and you don’t need to be a culinary expert to make tasty and pretty pie crusts.
 You just need to have a good understanding of what steps you need to take.